alenakhineika/vscode-mongodb-language/grammar/README.md

-The base TypeScript grammar that is maintained by Microsoft and consumed by TypeScript editors and plugins.
+The TypeScript grammar that is maintained by Microsoft and consumed by TypeScript editors and plugins.
 Do not modify this file, you can replace it with the latest version tho.
 Check [TypeScript-TmLanguage](https://github.com/microsoft/TypeScript-TmLanguage) for more details.